rektone666/BrowserSecTests/README.md

 # Compability issues
 as this stage the BST it wokrs only in **Chrome/Chromium** borwsers ( unix env ). it should be works on dos machine if python and releated modules are installed .
-**its still in deep devlopemnts and the future upgrade will be focused on the "multi-platform" compability **
+**its still in deep testing and devlopments .. and the future upgrade will be focused on the "multi-platform" compability **

 ----------